Mark Bear

 Mark Firman Bear is an American neuroscientist.
 He is currently the Picower Professor of Neuroscience at The Picower Institute for Learning and Memory at Massachusetts Institute of Technology.
 He is a former Howard Hughes Medical Institute Investigator; an Elected Fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences; and a Member of the National Academy of Medicine.

-Education
+Education and career

-Bear earned a B.S. degree from Duke University and his Ph.D. in neurobiology at Brown University.
+Bear earned a B.Sc. degree from Duke University and received his doctorate in neurobiology at Brown University.
+As a postdoctoral fellow, he trained with Wolf Singer at the Max Planck Institute for Brain Research in Frankfurt, Germany, and with Leon Cooper at Brown.

-Career

-Until 2003, Bear was the Sidney A. and Dorothy Doctors Fox Professor at Brown University's Alpert Medical School.
-He was appointed Picower Professor of Neuroscience at The Picower Institute for Learning and Memory in the Department of Brain and Cognitive Sciences at MIT in 2003, and served as Director of The Picower Institute from 2007 to 2009.
+Bear was the Sidney A. and Dorothy Doctors Fox Professor at Brown University's Alpert Medical School from 1996 to 2003, when he was appointed Picower Professor of Neuroscience at The Picower Institute for Learning and Memory in the Department of Brain and Cognitive Sciences at MIT.
+He subsequently served as Director of The Picower Institute from 2007 to 2009.
+Bear was an Investigator of the Howard Hughes Medical Institute from 1994 to 2015.